ExoSpaceLabs/hardrt/docs/INTRODUCTION.md

 ---

-## ❤️ Why HeaRTOS?
+## ❤️ Why HardRT?

-HeaRTOS was built to be *small, understandable, and verifiable*.
+HardRT was built to be *small, understandable, and verifiable*.
-Where many RTOS kernels grow opaque, HeaRTOS keeps every subsystem visible in just a few C files.
+Where many RTOS kernels grow opaque, HardRT keeps every subsystem visible in just a few C files.

 | Feature           | Philosophy                                                    |
 |-------------------|---------------------------------------------------------------|